 The Secret To Good Communication

-95% of the couples that come to my office for counseling admit they need at least some degree of help in the area of communication.
+95% of the couples that come to my office for counseling admit they need at least some help in communication.
 I wouldn’t disagree with any of them!
-But, I would disagree with most couples understanding of what needs to change with their communication.
+But, I would disagree with most couples’ understanding of what needs to change in their communication.

-Most couples think they need help with the principles of communication.
-Typically this would involve help in understanding, expression, and listening well.
-Although I agree there is room for teaching on these subjects, I would argue there is a deeper, more significant problem that is sabotaging communication between a husband and wife.
+Most couples think they need help with communication principles.
+Typically, this would involve helping with understanding, expression, and listening.
+Although I agree there is room for teaching these subjects, I would argue that a deeper, more significant problem is sabotaging communication between a husband and wife.

 Think back to your dating relationship with your spouse.
 For most couples, communication wasn’t a struggle at all.
-Most couples experienced hours of deep and meaningful conversation going late into the night in the early days of their relationship.
+In the early days of their relationship, most couples experienced hours of deep and meaningful conversation going late into the night.
 There was plenty of mutual understanding, transparent expression, and attentive listening.
-I think this proves that we know how to communicate with each other just fine.
-But, it must also mean there is something else happening underneath the surface that is causing our communication to break down.
+This proves that we know how to communicate with each other just fine.
+But it must also mean something else is happening underneath the surface, causing our communication to break down.

 There is something happening below the surface of your marriage that is causing communication to break down.

-The first night Star and I met we had great conversation.
-We laughed at each others jokes, we asked questions when we didn’t understand, we listened intently, and we maintained great eye contact.
+The first night Star and I met, we had a great conversation.
+We laughed at each other’s jokes, asked questions when we didn’t understand, listened intently, and maintained excellent eye contact.
 Why?
 Because our hearts genuinely wanted to express care towards each other.

-After being married for a only a couple years, these moments seemed to occur less and less frequent.
-Did we lack understanding in the principles of communication?
+After being married for only a couple of years, these moments seemed to occur less and less frequently.
+Did we need an understanding of the principles of communication?
 History says no. We knew how to communicate.
-The real issue was we didn’t want to communicate.
+The real issue was that we didn’t want to communicate.

 Life happened.
 Actually, marriage happened.
-We started to become less and less focused on each other and more focused on ourselves.
-We started to say hurtful things to each other.
-We weren’t as quick to say we were sorry.
-We got angry at each other.
-We started to lose trust in each other.
-Somewhere along the way we became more focused on our own needs, wants, and desires, than each others.
-Our selfishness that had been there all along started to reveal its ugly head.
+We became less focused on each other and more focused on ourselves.
+Star and I started to say hurtful things to each other.
+We weren’t as quick to say sorry and got angry at each other.
+We began to lose trust in each other.
+Somewhere along the way, we became more focused on our needs, wants, and desires than each other’s.
+Our selfishness, which had been there all along, started to reveal its ugly head.

 The degree of our selfishness dictated the quality and quantity of our words to each other.
-It wasn’t that we somehow lost or forgot our communication skills, we actually lost our love for each other.
-We drifted in the direction every single marriage on the planet will drift towards separate from God motivating and empowering us to resist it.
+It wasn’t that we somehow lost or forgot our communication skills.
+We lost our love for each other.
+We drifted in the direction every single marriage on the planet will drift towards separate from God, motivating and empowering us to resist it.
 Our hearts became full of pride.
 We started to question God’s plan for us.
 We became consumed with getting our own needs met.
-Pride, unbelief, and selfish self love started to eat away at our communication, and eventually our marriage.
+Pride, unbelief, and selfish self-love started to eat away at our communication and, eventually, our marriage.

 What does this say about our words to each other?
 Communication requires much less skill and much more love.